carmelgafa/ml-from-scratch/README.md

 # ml_from_scratch

-Implementation of ML argorithms from scratch
+Implementation of ML algorithms from scratch

 ### Algorithms